OHANA PROGRAMS | extended foster care

 25%

-of aged-out foster kids will become instantly homeless
+of those aged-out foster youth will instantly become homeless

 Only 50%

-of aged-out foster kids will be employed at age 24
+of aged-out foster youth will be employed at age 24

 $7,500